 Affidavit requirements/declaration regarding property not covered under CARES Act

 - Travis County.
 April 22: The Travis County Justice of the Peace Courts ordered that no judgment in an eviction case can be issued until a sworn affidavit or unsworn declaration under penalty of perjury is filed verifying that the property is not a “covered dwelling” under the CARES Act.

-- Austin.
-May 7th: The Mayor issued an updated order barring notices to vacate.
-Residential landlords are now barred from issuing a notice to vacate until July 26th except for instances involving criminal activity or where the tenant, tenant’s household, or guests, pose an imminent threat of physical harm to the landlord or other tenants.
+- City of Austin (see also Travis County below).
+July 24th: The Mayor issued an updated order barring notices to vacate in residential evictions through September 30, 2020, except for instances involving criminal activity or imminent threat of physical harm to the landlord or other tenants.
 The order also prohibits landlords from removing property or excluding tenants from their rental home and from seizing any of tenant’s nonexempt property that is subject to a lien.

-- Brazoria County.
-May 31st: Most of the JP courts have resumed eviction hearings with the others resuming in June.
+- Bell County.
+All of the JP courts resumed hearing eviction cases in June.

-- Collin County: May 19th: All JP Courts will resume eviction hearings after June 1st.
+- Collin County: The JP Courts resumed eviction hearings in June.